MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 - When the change will happen
 - What the new URL will be
 - Users should close their files and not make edits during the address change
+- Users should check the site recycle bin to make sure it contains no files they want to keep
 - File permissions and sharing will not change because of the address change

 ## Change a site address in the new SharePoint admin center